kubeomatic/k8s-timebomb/docs/README.md

 replicaset.apps/nginx-deployment-6598d88757   0         0         0       3d22h
 replicaset.apps/nginx-deployment-fc8ff7b68    8         8         8       58s
 ```
 You may find a scenario where the replicaset still reflect the old validity annotation.
-In tha case you may delete the outdated replicaset definition.
+In this case you may delete the outdated replicaset definition.

-To make things easer, there is a script that help to those operations in large scale and is ideal to use with [RUNDECK](https://www.rundeck.com/) or other automation solutions.
+To make things easer, there is a [script](https://github.com/kubeomatic/k8s-timebomb/blob/main/tools/extend-timer-bash/run.sh) that help to those operations in large scale and is ideal to use with [RUNDECK](https://www.rundeck.com/) or other automation solutions.